Can cheap Davina blender rival the Nutribullet?Personal blender from new Lakeland range reviewed

 To see what our researcher thought of this blender, and whether it can blitz ingredients effectively in 30 seconds, head to the full Lakeland Davina blender review.

 Personal blenders, also known as mini or sports blenders, are smaller than standard blenders so they’re ideal for making a quick smoothie.
 They tend to be straightforward to use too, with just one or two speed settings.

 Some models, such as the Nutribullet, come with lots of different cups, lids and accessories.
 The Davina blender keeps things simple with one speed setting and two different-sized cups depending on how much you want to make, plus some sports lids for taking your smoothie on the go.

 It recommends recipes that include soft fruit and veg such as peach, avocado, cucumber, grapes, pear and spinach, along with liquids and yoghurt.
 Unlike some more powerful mini blenders, you can’t blend very hard substances, such as coffee beans or ice.

-If you're looking for a powerful blender that can tackle tough ingredients, take a look at our round-up of the best Nutribullet-style blenders to see the blenders that aced our rigorous tests.
+If you're looking for a powerful blender that can tackle tough ingredients, take a look at our round-up of the mini blenders to see the blenders that aced our rigorous tests.

 Buying the best personal blender